Shopify/seafoam/docs/getting-graphs.md

 graph without significantly effecting too much how the logic in it is compiled.

 ```
--Dgraal.FullUnroll=false -Dgraal.PartialUnroll=false -Dgraal.LoopPeeling=false -Dgraal.LoopUnswitch=false -Dgraal.OptLoopTransform=false -Dgraal.OptScheduleOutOfLoops=false -Dgraal.VectorizeLoops=false
+  -Dgraal.FullUnroll=false \
+  -Dgraal.PartialUnroll=false \
+  -Dgraal.LoopPeeling=false \
+  -Dgraal.LoopUnswitch=false \
+  -Dgraal.OptLoopTransform=false \
+  -Dgraal.OptScheduleOutOfLoops=false \
+  -Dgraal.VectorizeLoops=false
 ```

 ## TruffleRuby and other Truffle languages

-Use the same options as for GraalVM for Java, except they're prefixed with `--vm.`, for example `--vm.Dgraal.Dump=*`.
+Use the same options as for GraalVM for Java, except they're prefixed with `--vm.`, for example `--vm.Dgraal.Dump=Truffle:2`.

-Use with `--vm.Dgraal.TruffleCompileOnly=foo`.
+Use with `--engine.CompileOnly=foo`.

-A good filter to use for Truffle languages is `--vm.Dgraal.Dump=Truffle:1`, which will only give you Truffle compilations.
+A good filter to use for Truffle languages is `--vm.Dgraal.Dump=Truffle:1`, which will only give you Truffle compilations if you don't care about the whole Graal compilation pipeline.

-You may want to disable inlining with `--vm.Dgraal.TruffleFunctionInlining=false` in order to make graphs easier to understand.
+You may want to disable on-stack-replacement and inlining with `--engine.Inlining=false` and `--engine.OSR=false` in order to make graphs easier to understand.

+You may need to use `--experimental-options`.